Get insider access

 8.2 Gaming

-These keyboards are great for gaming, though they're better suited for casual gaming rather than competitive or fast-paced reaction titles due to their latency.
-Otherwise, they're solidly built boards with full RGB backlighting.
+These keyboards are great for casual or even competitive gaming when using a wired connection.
+Just note that their latency performance is significantly higher and only suitable for casual gaming when using a wireless connection.
+That being said, they're also solidly built boards with full RGB backlighting.
 Since they have a hot-swappable PCB, you can change the stock switches without having to solder.
 Also, every key is macro-programmable, and the companion software is compatible with all major operating systems.
 Unfortunately, these keyboards don't come with a wrist rest.

 Pros